NeurodataWithoutBorders/nwb_hackathons/HCK16_2023_Granada_RH/README.md

   ([google maps](https://goo.gl/maps/rufpp3g39Aefnj289))

 ## Objective

-[The DANDI Archive](http://dandiarchive.org) now has 110+ neurophysiology datasets in the [NWB](nwb.org) format spanning many species, brain  areas, task types, and imaging modalities.
+[The DANDI Archive](http://dandiarchive.org) now has 110+ neurophysiology datasets in the [Neurodata Without Borders](http://nwb.org) format  spanning many species, brain  areas, task types, and imaging modalities.
 These include high-value datasets, e.g. from The Allen Institute, the MICrONS project, and the International Brain Laboratory, as well as diverse contributions from neuroscience labs around the world.
 In this workshop, we will teach attendees about the open neurophysiology datasets available on the DANDI Archive and train them on how to maximally utilize the archive and the NWB standard to incorporate existing data into their scientific workflows.
 Feedback from attendees will be used to improve the software and data standard to better enable reanalysis workflows.

 Following the event, participants will be invited to apply for a Kavli Foundation Neurodata Discovery Award, which awards $50,000 of funding to continue data reanalysis projects that come out of the NeuroDataReHack event.